 Small Areas of Fat Resistant to Diet and Exercise

 A nutritious diet and routine exercise are traditional and effective means of weight loss.
 However, the natural aging process as well as pregnancy can cause isolated deposits of fat to accumulate around the waistline.
 Many patients find that these small areas of fat prove troublesome and resistant to even the most rigorous diet and exercise efforts.
-During the tummy tuck procedure, our plastic surgeon can use liposuction to simultaneously eliminate any pockets of excess fat to maximize the slimming results of the procedure.
+During the tummy tuck procedure, our plastic surgeons can use liposuction to simultaneously eliminate any pockets of excess fat to maximize the slimming results of the procedure.

 Stretch Marks or C-section Scars